Bureau International des Containers (BIC):

 the marking is replaced by the new owner registered with BIC

 the marking remained unchanged, but the code was re-registered to another owner.

 Registration is renewed every year.
-The renewal fee of 536 Euro is charged additionally for each calendar year following the registration year.
+The renewal fee of 475 Euro (and 46 EUR for the membership fee) is charged additionally for each calendar year following the registration year.
 Bank and other fees are paid additionally by the payer.